 This cosy fireplace idea features an original marble fireplace with sooty marks as evidence of plenty of times spent sipping cocoa next to its roaring fire.
-Paired with an original cottage door as artwork, vintage inspired wallpaper and lots of oldy-worldy accessories makes this space feel welcoming.
+Pairing it with an original cottage door as artwork, vintage inspired wallpaper and lots of oldy-worldy accessories makes this space feel welcoming.

 16. Incorporate modern pieces

 Country style needn’t be all about the traditional.
-Inject some modernity into your country abode by adding a mix of patterns and including a gallery wall idea to give it some life.
+Inject some modernity into your country abode by adding a mix of patterns.
+Also, including a gallery wall idea will give it some life.
 Complete the maximalist look with mid century furniture and lighting.

 17. Choose accessories that reflect a natural aesthetic